Should I Overclock My GPU? Is Overclocking Worth It?

 A significant side effect of the increased voltage is the shortened lifespan of circuits.
 Although this used to be a much bigger problem, it’s still a stumbling block when considering overclocking.
 Both GPU companies have improved considerably at making their circuits more durable, but it’s still a major downside.

-Another reason why overclocking is considered an unstable process is the increase in heat that it brings.
+Another reason why overclocking is considered an unreliable process is the rise in heat that it brings.
 This is a contributing factor to any possible damage your PC might receive.
 In truth, most modern GPUs have really good cooling solutions that can handle the increase in temperature, but you still need to be careful.

-In some situations, more common in the past, you would need to acquire a third-party cooler to ensure completely safe performance.
+In some situations, more prevalent in the past, you would need to acquire a third-party cooler to ensure entirely safe performance.

 The most effective way to deal with this rise in warmth is to boost the fans’ RPM.
-Nonetheless, this will lead to more noise, which can be rather bothersome, particularly if you have set up the fans to automatically adapt their speed based on the temperature.
+Nonetheless, this will lead to more noise, which can be quite irritating, particularly if you have set up the fans to automatically adapt their speed based on the temperature.

-This means the fans will get a boost during graphically intense scenes and slow down during calmer moments.
+This means the fans will get a surge during visually intense scenes and slow down during quieter moments.

 Is GPU Overclocking Worth It?